 The symptoms and severity of short bowel syndrome can vary greatly depending upon the length and function of the remaining or undamaged portion of the small intestine.
 Because short bowel syndrome can vary so greatly, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals or parents of affected children or infants should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 Although symptoms of short bowel syndrome vary, diarrhea is common.
 Diarrhea can be severe and can cause dehydration, unintended weight loss, a general feeling of poor health (malaise), lethargy and eventually malnutrition.
 Additional symptoms include cramping, fatigue, weakness, bloating and heartburn.
 Individuals may have pale, greasy stools that contain excess amounts of fat (steatorrhea).
 Short bowel syndrome may cause malnutrition.
 Malnourishment can result in swelling (distention) of the abdomen, dehydration, loss of muscle mass, dry, flaky skin, swelling of the tissues of the legs and feet (peripheral edema), and weakening or wasting away of the muscle of the temples (temporal wasting) giving the temples a hollow appearance.
-Short bowel syndrome can lead to poor growth in children due to undernutrition and lack of the proper building blocks for normal growth and development.
+Short bowel syndrome can lead to poor growth in infants and children due to undernutrition and lack of the proper building blocks for normal growth and development.